 Many people think that dual flush toilets utilize less water so it will impact flushing negatively.
 But this is not the case here!
 Dual flush toilets use advanced flushing technology, so even a small quantity of water can flush the entire waste down the drain.

 There are two flushing options available one for liquid waste and another one for solid waste.
 In short, dual flush toilets have powerful flushing that can clean the whole bowl in one go.

 Q2: Which toilet is ideal for a small family, a Single Flush, or a Dual Flush Toilet?

 A dual flush toilet can be an excellent option for a small family.
 The reason is that there will be less usage of the toilet so that it will last longer without much maintenance.
-Bigger families mean more members and more usage of the toilet that can lead to frequent maintenance, which isn’t easy in case of dual flush toilets.
+Bigger families mean more members and more usage of the toilet which can lead to frequent maintenance, which isn’t easy in the case of dual flush toilets.